Ceramics II- Studio

 - Implement expanded self-critiquing skills, supporting autonomous creative expression.

 - Express individual style, character and self-identity, embracing the vision to be, do, feel, think and own a distinctive way of constructing ceramic form.

-Presentations of individual works, peer and instructor critiques, observation of studio habits, use of vocabulary when communicating within the studio environment, sketch books, journals, maquettes, models, writing assignments, and tests.
+Observation of studio habits, use of vocabulary when communicating within the studio environment, sketch books, maquettes, and models.

 Suggested student materials